 The City's Five-Year Consolidated Plan is shaped around serving low-to moderate-income individuals, families, and areas in the city of Carson by meeting several basic goals.
-These goals include:

-Provision of decent affordable housing;

-Maintaining and promoting neighborhood preservation; and

-Supporting special needs programs and services
+These goals include: provision of decent affordable housing; maintaining and promoting neighborhood preservation; supporting special needs programs and services; fair housing; and homeless services and housing.